 As a result, the person experiences feelings of intense fear, helplessness or horror.
 Individuals who have experienced a traumatic event that lead to feelings of fear or hopelessness may be burdened by the memory or experience of it; it may be extremely difficult for them to move on from what happened.

 Individuals suffering from PTSD experience regular distress when reminded of the event that can impact them socially, emotionally, mentally, and physically.

 If the experience of PTSD is negatively impacting you in any way, please contact our team at Hawthorn for support.

 For Grief & Loss

 Are symptoms of grief and loss getting in the way of how you live?

-However, if symptoms of grief or loss start to get in the way of how you live, affects your work, relationships, or day-to-day life, then you may need support to process the grief and develop strategies to overcome the symptoms.
+If your experience of grief or loss is persistent, unbearable, and affecting your life socially, emotionally, or mentally, you may need support to process your grief and develop strategies to manage the more severe symptoms.

 Loss is a natural part of life and there is no shame in needing additional support to help foster acceptance for that which we have lost.